Tammareddy Bharadwaja: Career

 Bharadwaja pursued a career as a Civil Engineer in Andhra Pradesh's irrigation department and also had a brief stint at Hyderabad municipal corporation.
 He then stepped into film industry in 1979 as a producer and later became a director.

 Bharadwaja started a film production company, Charita Chitra named after his daughter.
 His first film as a producer was Kothala Rayudu (1979).
 It was also the first film for Chiranjeevi as a full-fledged solo lead.
 His second film was Mogudu Kavali (1980) also starring Chiranjeevi.
 Kothala Rayudu ran for 100 days film and Mogudu Kavali ran for 175 days.

 Bharadwaja debuted as a director with Manmatha Samrajyam (1989) starring Malasri.
-His second film as a director was Alajadi (1989), which was commercially successful.
+His second film as a director was Alajadi (1990), which was commercially successful.
 Then he directed more films in the next few years, out of which Pachani Samsaram (1993) was a box-office hit.

 In 1995, he produced and directed Vetagadu, a remake of Hindi film Baazigar (1993).
 The film was a major financial set back for Bharadwaja.
 After the failure of Vetagadu, he closed his office and quit the film industry.
 His even went abroad to settle down.
 He came back and changed his banner name to Ravindra Arts, which was his father's banner.
 He produced and directed Swarnakka (1998) on that banner which became successful.

-Bharadwaja produced Suri in 2000 which became a box-ofifce disaster.
+Bharadwaja produced Suri in 2000 which became a box-office disaster.
 As per Bharadwaja, for Suri, he even lacked the money to put the movie titles or market the film in newspapers.
 His next directorial film Ramma Chilakamma (2001) starred Sumanth and Laya and was a box-office failure.
 His 2006 directorial venture, Pothe Poni was critically acclaimed and won the Nandi Award for Best Feature Film - Gold.